 Reinsurance is a transaction between insurance companies in which an original insurer, or ceding company, remits a portion of its premiums to a reinsurer, or assuming company, as payment for the reinsurer assuming a portion of the risk.
 Reinsurance agreements may be proportional in nature, under which the assuming company shares proportionally in the premiums and losses of the ceding company.
 This arrangement is known as quota share reinsurance.
-Reinsurance agreements may also be structured so that the assuming company indemnifies the ceding company against all or a specified portion of losses on underlying insurance policies in excess of a specified amount, which is called an "attachment level" or "retention" in return for a premium, usually determined as a percentage of the ceding company's primary insurance premiums.
-This arrangement is known as excess of loss reinsurance.
-Excess of loss reinsurance may be written in layers, in which a reinsurer or group of reinsurers accepts a band of coverage up to a specified amount.
+Reinsurance agreements may also be structured so that the assuming company indemnifies the ceding company gainst all or a specified portion of losses on underlying insurance policies in excess of a specified amount, which is called an "attachment level" or "retention" in return for a premium, usually determined as a percentage of the ceding company.
+The vertention" in return for a premium, usually determined as a band of coverage up to a specified amount.
 Any liability exceeding the coverage limits of the reinsurance program is retained by the ceding company.
 The ceding company also bears the credit risk of a reinsurers' insolvency.
 In accordance with general industry practices, we purchase excess of loss reinsurance to protect against the impact of large individual, irregularly-occurring losses, and aggregate catastrophic losses from natural perils and terrorism, which would otherwise cause sudden and unpredictable changes in net income and the capital of our insurance subsidiaries.